The following post is from Micaela of Mindful Momma: Tutorial: How to Make Reusable Snack & Sandwich Bags

-Place cotton fabric and ripstop nylon together with right side of cotton facing out (there is no right or wrong side to ripstop nylon).
+Place the cotton fabric and ripstop nylon together with the right side of the cotton facing out (there is no right or wrong side to ripstop nylon).

-Fold top edge under 1/4″ and lightly press with an iron on low setting (not too hot or nylon may melt).
-Use sewing machine to stitch in place.
-Repeat with bottom edge.
+Fold the top edge under 1/4″ and lightly press with an iron on a low setting (not too hot, or nylon may melt).
+Use a sewing machine to stitch in place.
+Repeat with the bottom edge.

-Fold material in half with right sides together.
+Fold the material in half with the right sides together.
 Stitch side seams at 1/2 inch.
 When finished, trim seams to 1/4 inch.

 Finished bags can be washed by hand or machine-washed.